 By using the existing Click & Collect service available on duty-free product advance reservation sites, we offer HANEDA PICK UP, a service that allows customers to pick up products ordered on the HANEDA Shopping domestic e-commerce site at a dedicated pick-up counter at our Haneda Airport store.
-We will continue offering new services to improve customer convenience and provide more valuable experiences of retail business through synergistic effects, such as the combination of physical stores with E-commerce experience value
+We will continue offering new services to improve customer convenience and provide more valuable experiences services, we will improve the value of both formats and maximize the value of the customer experience.
+In addition, by increasing touchpoints with customers, we will appeal to air passenger and general customers alike.
+This will allow us to expand and revitalize our retail business, as well as create a profit structure that no longer depends solely on airline